Shopify/mobile-buy-sdk-ios/README.md

 )
 ```

 GraphQL specifies two types of operations: queries and mutations.
-The `Client` exposes these as two type-safe operations, although also offering some conveniences for retrying and polling in each.
+The `Client` exposes these as two type-safe operations, although it also offers some conveniences for retrying and polling in each one.

 ### Queries [⤴](#table-of-contents)